rebelsky/sams-assorted-musings-reflections/graduation-2023.md

 It really was a wonderful graduation.
 This class had their first year interrupted by the pandemic, their second year primarily online, and their third year behind masks.
 Having them here in person for graduation was great.
 And now that we've learned to stream, family and friends could visit virtually as well as in person.

 **Congratulations, Class of 2023!** [12]

+And **Thank you to everyone involved in making the graduation work so smooothly!**  I couldn't hope to list all the campus organizations involved, but FM and Dining Services did a particularly nice job.

 ---